Watch our video on the differences between a stop loss vs stop limit order.

 Is a stop loss vs stop limit order different?
 The answer is yes.
 A stop loss is an order that's placed with your broker to sell your stock when it reaches a certain price.
 You set the price in your trading software or in your account portal.
 You pick the number of shares (some or all) and if the stock hits the price.
 It executes.

 A stop loss limits the loss on any position you enter.
 Not only does it protect long positions but setting a stop loss can protect a short position as well.

 Traders use stop losses to take the emotion out of trading.
 Remember that trading is emotional.
 As a result, you can make bad decisions if you don't control your emotions.
 Ever regret saying something in anger?
 Or making a hasty decision without giving it the proper thought?
 A stop loss is that mental barrier that says STOP and THINK!
 This gives you time to reassess the position.

 A stop loss vs a stop limit order is different.
 In fact, a stop loss is set as a market order.
 As a result, you may set the stop level but it may fill at a much lower price because it's a market order.

 If a stock is volatile and falling quickly, the order may fill well below the limit set or potentially not trigger at all.
-Stop limit orders can be seen as better than a market order.
+Stop limit orders can be seen as better than a market order (learn how to day trade stocks in our free trading courses).

 A stop limit order combines both a stop and a limit order.
 A limit order is an order where you as the trader choose the price you want the trade to fill at.
 Sometimes this is better because you know your position size, you know there is liquidity and that you're likely to fill.